publiccodenet/publiccode.net/codebases/index.md

 Mature codebases and communities fully meet the Standard for Public Code.

 There are currently no mature codebases under Foundation stewardship.

-## Attic

-Codebases and communitities that were once Standard compliant but aren't any more are in the attic.

-There are currently no codebases in our attic.